phuse-org/SENDConform/pages/send/send_shacl_shapes.md

 <font class='verify'>Verify</font>

-SPARQL independently verifies `Animal_2a836191` has two USUBJID values.
+SPARQL independently verifies `Animal_2a836191` has two USUBJID values by querying the graph to find all Subject IRIs that do not have one and only 1 usubjidIRI.
 File: [/SPARQL/SD0083-TC1-Verify.rq](https://github.com/phuse-org/SENDConform/blob/master/SPARQL/SD0083-TC1-Verify.rq)
 <pre class='sparql'>
   SELECT ?animalSubjectIRI (COUNT(?usubjidIRI) AS ?total) WHERE{